jp-embedded/scxmlcc/doc/user-manual.md

 ##### `initial`
 The id of the initial state(s) for the scxml document.
 If not specified, the default initial state is the first child state in document order.

+If multiple states are specified, they must have a `<parallel>` ancestor and they must not be descendants of each other.

 ##### `xmlns`
 This attribute is required and must be `"http://www.w3.org/2005/07/scxml"`.